process-analytics/mxgraph-road-to-DefinitelyTyped/README.md

 # Existing solutions

-See a [non exhaustive list](./existing-solutions.md) that presents various solutions with information about their activity status and implementation choices
+See a [non exhaustive list](./existing-solutions.md) that presents various solutions with information about their activity status and implementation choices.

+Notice that discussions previously occurs on the [mxGraph GitHub issues](https://github.com/jgraph/mxgraph/issues/88)

 ## Prior attempts to make types available via `DefinitelyTyped`